tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 - <a href="#imaginary-example">Imaginary Situation</a>
 - <a href="#case-study">Tangents</a>

-As an important reminder, a lot of the figures were drawn from fictional datasets I generated to make a point, and therefore very much have the possibility of not being realistic distributions.
+A lot of the figures/tables were made from fictional datasets and for demonstrative purposes only.
+They have the possibility of not being realistic distributions, so watch out for that.

 # What are Descriptive Statistics?